Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - the background color for ingredients and nutrition tables,

-And some of those rules have recently changed.
+Some of those rules have recently changed.
 They would be too long to list here, but it highlights the importance of working with the right label specialist and graphic designer.

-We have included several key reference documents here, to help you navigate the field of food labeling regulations in Canada and the U.S.
+We included several key reference documents here, to help you navigate the field of food labeling regulations in Canada and the U.S.

+Need American or Canadian-compliant food labels, compliant with the new 2016 regulations?
 Need some field research for your food products?
-Need American or Canadian-compliant food labels, compliant with the new 2016 regulations?
 Feel free to contact us.
 We can help.